binadam1983/USERS/README.md

-A "work-in-progress" mini-project to demonstrate user registration, login, logout, and performing simple DB queries - all that using:
+A "Progressive Web App" to demonstrate user registration, login, logout, and performing simple DB queries - all that using:

 - Golang Gin framework
 - Custom middlewares for Logs(in JSON format using 'logrus'), CORS, and Authentication/Authorization